 I live in a village in Essex with the spouse, our beloved dog and our slightly less beloved cat.
 Sorry Audrey but you do insist upon sleeping on my head - and that can be quite alarming at 3am.

 I’ve always loved art but I can’t say I remember art teachers at school with particular fondness.
 I always felt overlooked for the star pupils.
 Sob, let me wipe away the hot tear trickling slowly down my cheek.
 Maybe one day I will be emotionally mature?
-In the meantime I continue to blame Mr C for putting the dampener on my artistic ambitions.
+In the meantime I continue to blame Mr C for putting the dampener on my early artistic ambitions.
 It’s easier that way.

 Virginia Woolf was definitely on to something with that room of one’s own thing because I now have such a room that I can clutter up with paints, pens, paper, glue etc and I never have to tidy up.
 Unless I want to, which is rare.
 Deluxe living.